ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 ## Server Modularization

 With Version 10 we have now a modularized server implementation.
 That each middleware is placed in its own package.
 You can still just add our `HotChocolate.AspNetCore` or `HotChocolate.AspNetClassic` package and do not worry what is included in your server.
-But with version 10 you could now just add some of the middlewares like maybe just HTTP-GET or HTTP-POST.
+But with version 10 you could now just add some of the middleware like maybe just HTTP-GET or HTTP-POST.
 This way if you do not use for instance subscriptions than there will not even be the code for subscriptions.

-With version 10 we have the following middlewares available:
+With version 10 we have the following middleware available:

 - HotChocolate.AspNetCore.HttpPost
 - HotChocolate.AspNetCore.HttpGet